robotwist/authentic-reader/README.md

 1. **Get an API Token**: Visit [Hugging Face](https://huggingface.co/settings/tokens) to create an account and generate an API token.

+2. **Create a Fine-Grained Token**: For improved security, we recommend using a fine-grained token with minimal permissions:
+   - Select "Read" access only
+   - Enable only the "Inference" permission
+   - Optionally restrict to only the specific models we use (listed below)

-2. **Add to Environment Variables**: Add your token to the `.env` file as shown above.
+3. **Add to Environment Variables**: Add your token to the `.env` file as shown above.
+Never commit this file to version control.

-3. **Test the Integration**: Use the "Env Test" page in the application to verify your token is loaded correctly, then try the "Analysis Tool" to test the API connection.
+4. **Test the Integration**: Use the "Env Test" page in the application to verify your token is loaded correctly, then try the "Analysis Tool" to test the API connection.

-4. **Models Used**:
+5. **Models Used**:
    - Emotion Analysis: `j-hartmann/emotion-english-distilroberta-base`
    - Sentiment Analysis: `distilbert-base-uncased-finetuned-sst-2-english`
-   - Toxicity Detection: `michellejieli/albert_toxicity_classifier`
+   - Entity Detection: `dslim/bert-base-NER`

-**Note**: Be aware of Hugging Face API rate limits and costs for your token.
+   - Summarization: `facebook/bart-large-cnn`

+**Security Note**: Keep your API tokens secure.
+See our [Security Guidelines](#security) for best practices.

 ## Quick Start